PunchThrough/CodeViewEditor-iOS/README.md

 }]
 ```

-More examples of the menu configuration are in the [Example Project](https://github.com/PunchThrough/CodeViewEditor/wiki).
+More examples of the menu configuration are in the Example Project described at the bottom of the [Getting Started Guide](https://github.com/PunchThrough/CodeViewEditor/wiki).

 Custom Font Family Selection
 -------------------------